 - Preclinical Trials are typically performed on animals.
 Successful tests of coronavirus vaccines on mice progressed these vaccine candidates to human clinical trials.

 - Phase One Trials involve small groups of healthy humans to compare the effects of the vaccine against a placebo vaccine.
-Antibody production, health outcomes, and side effects are measured, with dosages starting small and scaling up across the groups.
+Antibody production, health outcomes, and side effects are measured, with dosages starting small and scaling up across groups.

 - Phase Two Trials use hundreds of healthy human participants to show the immune response across a more diverse population.
 Different schedules of dosage, timing, and delivery method (eg, needle injection, oral dose, or the emerging microneedle array) may be explored.

 - Phase Three Trials involve thousands of human participants to test the vaccine at scale.
 Toxicity, efficacy, and serious adverse events are monitored.
 The UK's 1Day Sooner campaign sought Phase Three participants to be vaccinated and then, somewhat controversially, actively infected with COVID to speed up the trial.

 - FDA Approval sees all the clinical data undergo review by an expert panel.
 If all the safety criteria are met, the FDA approves the vaccine for general use in the community.